BubuNunu/TTKproject/dataSource.md

 1. road data:
-- 1> download the osm data, which is much better than the shp data. https://download.bbbike.org/osm/bbbike/
+- 1> download the osm data, which is much better than the shp data. https://download.bbbike.org/osm/bbbike/.
+OSM XML gzip'd will be the correct osm file.
 - 2> convert the lines of osm data to geojson data.
 - 3> roadDataConverter to conver the geojson to the format in ttk. save the point and lines and the property of the line.
 - 4> use ttk pipline/ttk extract to filter road data based on the property: the final road network contians: </br>